“Why do we use paper confetti during celebrations?”

 “Who invented confetti, anyway?”

 When you’ve been in the confetti ‘biz for as long as we have, the same questions tend to pop up over and over again.
-It would seem that, as much as people love throwing confetti, they often don’t really know much about how the stuff came to be.
+It would seem that, as much as people love to throw confetti, they often don’t really know much about how the stuff came to be.
 And that’s a crying shame, because it’s actually a pretty interesting story.

 So, get comfy, folks: today, we’re going to give you a brief crash course in the history of confetti!